CraftAcademyLabs/ca_course/fizz_buzz/js/fizzbuzz_js_challenge.md

 ## FizzBuzz Challenge
-Do you remember the Fizz Buzz game we ware working on in the Prep-course?
+Do you remember the Fizz Buzz game we were working on in the Prep-course?
 First time around, we wrote the program using Ruby.
 Let's do it in JavaScript and implement a web interface using HTML and jQuery.

 *- Will this Fizz Buzz bulls^^t ever end?*, you ask yourself.
 Well, the Fizz Buzz kata is a very common programming challenge when learning a new language.
 It's a kind of "Hello World" program, but slightly more advanced.